Snickerdoodle Muffins

 I’m just curious…when you are supposed to add the butter and sugar and cream,,,Which cream…the cream of tartar or sour cream?

-My hubby thinks they arent sweet enough..can we say loser haha I think they are perfect!!!
-Thank you so much they taste exactly like a snickerdoodle..(my fav cookie) I love how the toip is nice and crunchy and then the inside is nice and moist.
+My hubby loved them!!!
+Thank you so much they taste exactly like a snickerdoodle..(my fav cookie) I love how the tip is nice and crunchy and then the inside is nice and moist.
 I used whole milk.
 Thanks again for sharing =]

 Also I used a measuring cup to drop the batter in the cinnamon sugar..I had to use my tiny spatula to get it out in one glop and that worked perfectly because I dont have a cookie scoop